merenlab/merenlab.org/_posts/anvio/2019-10-08-anvio-scg-taxonomy.md

 - Anvi'o counts the occurrence of each of the 22 single-copy core genes in this contigs database,
 - Chooses one of them to use for taxonomy estimation, and,
-- Generates an output (which can also be stored into a tab delimited file with `--output` parameter).
+- Generates an output (which can also be stored in a tab delimited file with `--output` parameter).

 Since the contigs database of the infant gut dataset is generated from the assembly of all short reads, this is in fact quite an appropriate way to study it with `anvi-estimate-genome-taxonomy`.
 When you run the command, anvi'o will first tell you the frequencies of SCGs in your contigs database.
 Here is an example output from my run on the infant gut dataset: